karenpayneoregon/efcore-datagridview-ToBindingList/readme.md

 ---

-Typically when a developer new to working with database data in a Windows Form application tend to add rows rather than set the DataGridView DataSource property which means more code rather than setting the DataGridView DataSource property using a DataSet or DataTable.
+Typically when a developer new to working with database data in a Windows Form application tend to `add rows` directly to the DataGridView rather than set the DataGridView `DataSource property` which means more code rather than setting the DataGridView DataSource property using a DataSet or DataTable.

-When setting the DataSource property for a DataGridView to a DataTable or DataSet then perform save operations all works as expected.
+When setting the `DataSource property` for a [DataGridView](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.datagridview?view=windowsdesktop-6.0) to a [DataTable](https://docs.microsoft.com/en-us/dotnet/api/system.data.datatable?view=net-6.0) or [DataSet](https://docs.microsoft.com/en-us/dotnet/api/system.data.dataset?view=net-6.0) then perform save operations all works as expected.
 This is not the case when working with Entity Framework Core 5 (EF Core 5).

 **Basic mistake** where adding a new record (as shown in `Form1`) will not display the new record in the DataGridView.